-The diagnosis of type I hypersensitivities starts with a careful review of the person's symptoms, family history, and personal history, including: the age of onset, seasonal symptoms, and those that appear after exposure to animals, hay, or dust, or that develop in specific environments, such as home and work.
-Other environmental and life style factors such as exposure to pollutants, smoking, exercise, alcohol, drugs, and stress may worsen symptoms and should be taken into consideration.
+The diagnosis of type I hypersensitivities starts with a careful review of the person's symptoms, family history, and personal history, including: the age of onset and seasonal symptoms as well as those that appear after exposure to animals, hay, or dust or that develop in specific environments, such as home and work.
+Other environmental and lifestyle factors such as exposure to pollutants, smoking, alcohol, drugs, exercise, and stress may worsen symptoms and should be taken into consideration.
 Once the list of possible allergens has been narrowed, specific testing can be done.

 - Total IgE testing is sometimes done to look for an ongoing allergic process.
-It is a blood test that detects the presence of IgE protein (including allergy antibodies) but does not identify specific allergens.
-Conditions besides allergies can also cause it to rise.
+It is a blood test that detects the total amount of IgE protein (including allergy antibodies) but does not identify specific allergens.
+Conditions besides allergies can also cause the IgE level to rise.

 - Skin prick or scratch tests are done in an allergist's or dermatologist's office and must be done by a trained professional.
 They are often used to detect airborne allergies such as pollens, dust, and molds.
 Because of the potential for a severe reaction, skin prick tests are not usually used for food allergies.
 The person being tested must not have significant eczema or be taking antihistamines or certain antidepressants for several days before the skin prick test.
 False positives can arise with even a non-allergic person if the dosage of the allergen is high enough.